Yan Morvan: Exhibitions

 The La Mauvais Réputation gallery in Bordeaux is exhibiting two series by Yan Morvan as part of the “Bordeaux 2019” cultural season.
 Anarchy in the UK devoted to the London scene of the early 1980s and Dissident, a dive into the world of gangs and black jackets.
-The same year he exhibited Anarchy in the UK at the Sit Down gallery in Paris (from September 15 to October 18).
+The same year he exhibited Anarchy in the UK at the Sit Down gallery in Paris (from 15 September to 18 October).

 In 2020, he exhibited Eat the Rich at La Jetée (Montpellier) 64.65.
 The curator, Valentin Courtine, presenting the series Le Cuir et le Baston and the Years of Iron.
 The release of the 1981 book was accompanied by several events, its first exhibition entirely composed of platinum prints at Initial LABO, (Boulogne-Billancourt) 66.67 an exhibition of vintage prints at the Thierry-Marlat gallery (Paris).
-A large exhibition around the Place de la Bastille69,70 organized by the François-Mitterrand Institute is organized from May 10 to 17 on the occasion of the anniversary of his accession to power.
+A large exhibition around the Place de la Bastille69,70 organized by the François-Mitterrand Institute is organized from 10 to 17 May on the occasion of the anniversary of his accession to power.